vmanka25/ChessArm/readme.md

   ## Reflection

   This project took a lot of time and was very stressful.
-If we were to redo this we would have used a rough prototysooner.
-I would not make it a polar arm but a cartesian arm as the math and code are difficult.
-I would have tried to stick with the timeline and done an easier project if I could do it again.
+If we were to redo this we would have used a rough prototype and begun to theorycraft ways out project could fail.
+We would not make it a cylendrical arm but instead a cartesian arm as the math and code are difficult.
+We would make the timeline more generous than our previous, and we would begin to take the deadline a lot (and I mean a LOT) more seriously.
+In all this project was a journey one that most certianly had it's ups and downs, but in the end it's working and really that's enough for the both of us.